Improving Wellbeing through Student Participation at School

 (ARC Linkage Project LP 140100540)

-The study adopted a mixed method approach, incorporating Axel Honneth’s recognition theory.
-The study was conducted in four phases:
+The study adopted a mixed method approach, incorporating Axel Honneth’s recognition theory and was conducted in four phases:

 Phase 1: An extensive policy analysis to identify what current New South Wales (NSW) educational policy and guidelines say about student participation.